 - Strengthening activity on CSE perpetrators.
 A Southwark Detective Inspector will be joining the new pan-London CSE enforcement unit.
 The focus will include how local best practice 'antigangs' work can support improved intelligence gathering and sharing. - A monthly multi-agency sexual exploitation (MASE) panel takes place.
-Future work includes ensuring the MASE process accommodates the Metropolitan Police's new pan-London CSE protocol, which has multi-agency commitment. - Step-B research highlighted the actions being taken by all partners and highlighted multi-agency buy-in and robust, timely early identification and response through the MASH - The SSCB established a Child Sexual Exploitation sub-group which is leading on developing a multi-agency Child Sexual Exploitation strategy and operating model which encompass prevention through to rehabilitation with a tiered approach to intervention.
+Future work includes ensuring the MASE process reflects changes in the local police protocol, which is based on the Metropolitan Police's pan-London protocol and which has multi-agency commitment. - Step-B research highlighted the actions being taken by all partners and highlighted multi-agency buy-in and robust, timely early identification and response through the MASH - The SSCB established a Child Sexual Exploitation sub-group which is leading on developing a multi-agency Child Sexual Exploitation strategy and operating model which encompass prevention through to rehabilitation with a tiered approach to intervention.

 An intelligence gathering exercise took place, under the auspices of the CSE subgroup, to build a profile of children and young people who were identified as victims or at risk of sexual exploitation.
 This exercise, involving several agencies across the partnership, identified 98 children, who were then risk-assessed according to an agreed framework.
-Arrangements for the referral and recording of (suspected) CSE have also been tightened, enabling the police and social care to maintain accurate data via the MASH.
+Arrangements for the referral and recording of (suspected) CSE have also been tightened up, enabling the police and social care to maintain accurate data via the MASH.